Why does COBORD focus specifically on the CIS countries and the Global South?

 We are more than just a "community of interest".
 We help relocated activists adapt and integrate into their new environment by providing an expert network and the resources necessary to continue their mission abroad.

-Why do you believe aid in these regions is effective?
+Why do we believe that the assistance in these regions is effective?

-Our commitment to Effective Altruism dictates choosing directions with the highest potential for impact.
+Our commitment to Effective Altruism moves us to choose directions with the highest potential for impact.
 The Global South and CIS regions offer the following factors:

 Scale of the Problem: These regions house vast numbers of farmed animals, who are the most massively oppressed sentient beings on the planet.

-Growth Potential: Even small investments and the transfer of expertise can lead to significant systemic changes where the movement is just beginning.
+Growth Potential: Even small investments and the transfer of expertise can lead to significant systemic changes where the movement is just being born or evolves on the early stages of living.

-Global Influence: We believe the promotion of veganism and animal rights must happen on a global level, rather than being restricted to Western countries.
+Global Influence: We believe that the promotion of veganism and animal rights must take place on a global level, rather than being restricted to the developed regions of the world.

 What role does the French association play?

-Our legal status as an association in France allows COBORD to serve as a reliable international platform for exchanging expert knowledge and resources.
-We act as a bridge between international experts from countries with established animal rights cultures and activists in regions where the movement is still gaining momentum.
+Our legal status as an association in France allows COBORD to serve as a reliable international platform for exchanging expert knowledge, experience and resources.
+We act as a bridge between international experts from countries with advanced animal rights cultures and activists in regions where the movement is still gaining momentum.

 Who is behind the creation of COBORD?